jsirois/dev-cmd/README.md

 This time the 1st element is a list: `["fmt", "lint]`.
 Each layer of list nesting alternates between running serially and running in parallel; so `fmt` and `list` will be run serially in that order while they race `test` as a group in parallel.

+#### Platform Selection

+You can define platform-specific tasks using `when` and `name` entries in a task's table similar to the facility described for platform-specific commands above.

 #### Expansion